0neShot101/discord-oauth2/README.md

 console.log(url);
 ```

-`generateBotAuthUrl` automatically includes the `bot` scope and can tack on extra scopes when you need them.
-Hand it a guild ID to pre-select a server or pass a `state` string for CSRF protection.
+`generateBotAuthUrl` automatically includes the `bot` scope, adds anything else you pass, and keeps permission bit math easy to reason about.

-## Token Management
+## Token management

 ```ts
 const refreshed = await client.refreshToken(tokens.refresh_token);
 await client.revokeToken(tokens.access_token);
 ```

-`refreshToken` swaps stale tokens for fresh ones (and keeps `refresh_token` typed), while `revokeToken` invalidates leaked credentials in a single call.
+Use `refreshToken` when Discord hands you a fresh pair, and `revokeToken` when you want to invalidate leaked credentials in one call.

 ## Add members to guilds

-If you pass a bot token (either in the constructor or later via `client.setBotToken()`), you can upsert users into a guild using the access token they granted your app (`guilds.join` scope required):
+Provide a bot token (up front or later via `client.setBotToken()`) and you can upsert members with the access token they granted your app (`guilds.join` scope required):

 ```ts
 const memberTokens = await client.exchangeCode('authorization-code', {